Nick Jameson: Career

+Jameson also performed with The Flying Fannoli Brothers, a Los Angeles musical-improvisation group with Fuzzbee Morse and Gary Anthony Williams.
+The group appeared at the fourth Big Stinkin' International Improv & Sketch Comedy Festival in Austin in 1999.

 Although an American native, Jameson has become well known for his ability to perform in a variety of authentic accents, particularly British English and Australian.

 In 2014, after living in Los Angeles for years, Jameson moved to Reykjavík.